-Further Extension Rich and Sophisticated Tasks 1.
-True or false? $7 \times 6 = 7 \times 3 \times 2$ $7 \times 6 = 7 \times 3 + 3$ Explain your reasoning.
+Further Extension Rich and Sophisticated Tasks True or false?
+7 × 6 = 7 × 3 × 2 7 × 6 = 7 × 3 + 3 Explain your reasoning.
 Can you write the number 30 as the product of 3 numbers?
 Can you do it in different ways?
 2. Place one of these symbols in the circle to make the number sentence correct: >, < or =.
-Explain your reasoning. $8 \times 50 \ 80 \times 5$ $300 \times 3 \ 5 \times 200$ 3.
-Sally has 9 times as many football cards as Sam.
-Together they have 150 cards.
-How many more cards does Sally have than Sam?
-Recall multiplication and division facts for multiplication tables up to 12x12 NRICH: Multiplication Square Jigsaw G P NRICH: Shape Times Shape P NRICH: Table Patterns Go Wild!
+Explain your reasoning.
+8 × 50 Rich and Sophisticated Tasks Recall multiplication and division facts for multiplication tables up to 12x12 NRICH: Multiplication Square Jigsaw G P NRICH: Shape Times Shape P NRICH: Table Patterns Go Wild!
 I NRICH: Let Us Divide!
-P NRICH: Light the Lights Again G P NRICH: Light the Lights Again G P NRICH: Multiples Grid I NRICH: Zios and Zepts P NRICH: Times Tables Shifts G P Solve problems, including missing number problems, involving multiplication and division, including positive integer scaling problems and correspondence problems in which n objects are connected to m objects NRICH: A Square of Numbers G P NRICH: What do you Need?
-P NRICH: This Pied Piper of Hamelin P NRICH: This Pied Piper of Hamelin P NRICH: What's in the Box?
+P NRICH: Carrying Cards P NRICH: Light the Lights Again G P NRICH: Multiples Grid I NRICH: Zios and Zepts P NRICH: Times Tables Shifts G P Solve problems, including missing number problems, involving multiplication and division, including positive integer scaling problems and correspondence problems in which n objects are connected to m objects NRICH: A Square of Numbers G P NRICH: What do you Need?
+P NRICH: This Pied Piper of Hamelin P NRICH: Mat's in the Box?
+P NRICH: What's in the Box?
 P NRICH: How Do You Do It?
-P NRICH: Journeys in Numberland I Misconceptions Teacher Guidance and Notes Children sometimes make errors when multiplying by 1 or 0, saying that $3 \ge 0 = 3$, for example.
+P NRICH: Journeys in Numberland I Misconceptions Children sometimes make errors when multiplying by 1 or 0, saying that 3 x 0 = 3, for example.
 They find it hard to imagine zero lots of 4 or 3 multiplied by 1, for example.
 When multiplying 3 digits together children can forget to use the product of the first calculation for the 2nd part Children may think that dividing by 10 means taking the zero off the end and multiplying by 10 means adding it.
-They do not relate multiplying and dividing to the place value and unitisation of a number e.g. $24 \ge 10$ is 2 tens and 4 ones multiplied by 10 which will be 2 hundreds and 4 tens or 240.
+They do not relate multiplying and dividing to the place value and unitisation of a number e.g. 24 x 10 is 2 tens and 4 ones multiplied by 10 which will be 2 hundreds and 4 tens or 240.
 This can lead to errors where a decimal point is needed and not used or vice versa.
-This unit provides an opportunity to revisit and strengthen earlier work on calculations, particularly for multiplication and division.
+Teacher Guidance and Notes This unit provides an opportunity to revisit and strengthen earlier work on calculations, particularly for multiplication and division.
 However, if these skills are already strong, there is no need to go through the concepts from first principles in full - rather, there can be a greater emphasis on working with solving increasingly complex problems.
 Greater guidance on these objectives is provided in Units 5 and 9 if required.
 Note that division is not explicitly referenced in the Year 4